psitronic/small-tools/README.md

 # Data Structures and Algorithms
-Implementations of  Data Structures and Algorithms in JavaScript
+Implementations of  Data Structures and Algorithms in Python

 <ul>
 <li>